Data Reduction Frequently Asked Questions

 - Where can I find reference file of tag "XSH_MOD_CFG_TAB_VIS" which is required as an input for xsh_util_physmod?

-- Why are there two arc line catalogs for each arm?
+- Why are there three arc line catalogs for each arm?

 - All my STARE data are processed as individual files - how can I have them stacked by the pipeline?